-A topical subject at the moment is that of how to ensure Virtual Server disks are being securely erased when a Virtual Server or one of its disks is destroyed.
+How to ensure Virtual Server disks are being securely erased when a Virtual Server or one of its disks is destroyed?

-OnApp Cloud provides two ways to clean VS data when deleting or migrating a VS's disk.
-By default, OnApp Cloud will format the physical disk space used by a virtual server when that VS's virtual disk is deleted, or when the VS disk is migrated to another data store.
+OnApp Cloud provides two ways to clean the VS data when deleting or migrating a VS's disk.
+By default, OnApp Cloud will format the physical disk space used by a virtual server when that VS's virtual disk is deleted, or when the VS's disk is migrated to another data store.

-You can also choose to zero out a VS's disk (filling it with zeroes) with the change detailed below which will then take effect for operations queued both via the UI as well as the API.
+You can also choose to zero out a VS's disk (filling it with zeroes) with the change described below, which will then take effect for operations queued both via the UI and the API.

-Note that this method will likely have a noticeable impact on deletion times and the load placed on the Data Store whilst disks are being filled with zeros as it is a far more IO intensive operation.
+Note that this method is likely have a noticeable impact on deletion time and the load placed on the Data Store whilst disks are being filled with zeros, since it is a more intensive IO operation.

 To enable this behaviour: